jmgrady/ubuntu-setup/README.md

 # ubuntu-setup #

 **ubuntu-setup** is a collection of Ansible playbooks that can be use to configure a new installation of Ubuntu Server.
 Each playbook uses a set of Ansible roles to drive the configurations.
 Some roles are also appropriate for Ubuntu Desktop.
+The [Roles](#roles) are listed at the end of the document.

 ## Setup Script ##
 A setup script, setup-target.sh is provided to perform the installation.
 Its usage is: